Dunure castle’s sunset

 That was new year’s day and such a lovely way to start a new year, even though I couldn’t feel my fingers and toes …

-Marcothon challenge
+Marcothon running challenge

 A wee update on my running challenge.
 I actually did it!

 I’m so proud and over the moon to say that I completed my Marcothon running challenge.
-I ran every day in December for 25 minutes or 3 miles, whatever came first.
+I ran every day in December for 25 minutes or three miles, whatever came first.
 Most days I ran longer than 25 minutes!

-My last day of running I went to Ayr Parkrun with my Outlander/Peaker friend.
+My last day of running I went to Ayr Parkrun with my new Outlander/Peaker friend.
 What a great way to end my running month and I filled my sticker chart of completion.

 I honestly didn’t think I could ever do this, I’m not an athletic person at all.
 I’m just a mum of two who decided to take up jogging four years ago then found My Peak Challenge to help me along the way.